-“Danjuma loves me.”
-She said tearily but softly.
+“Danjuma loves me,” she said tearfully but softly.

 “A married man with two wives?”
 Louisa said, leaving Sarafina in shock.

 You think I am not aware that if he marries you today, you will be his third wife?
 What is there to envy and love?
-Danjuma’s father is a senator who is busy writing nonsense on twitter and newspapers about the president.
-I will have no closeness with the first lady if she realizes that I am close to his family.
-A man who is an enemy to asorock, will never be my inlaw.
+Danjuma’s father is a Senator who is busy writing nonsense on twitter and newspapers about the president.
+I will have no closeness with the First Lady if she realizes that I am close to his family.
+A man who is an enemy of Aso Rock will never be my inlaw.
 Go to Kenechukwu and make him your man.
 You’re a beautiful woman!
-Go to his so called girlfriend and pay her to leave him.”
+Go to his so-called girlfriend and pay her to leave him.”

-Sarafina giggled tearily, “Mom, you know nothing about love.
+Sarafina giggled, “Mom, you know nothing about love.
 Money can’t buy love.”

 Louisa laughed.
-“Look at this small girl, if money can’t buy love, then I wonder what it can buy.”
-She said and began to pull out her shoes.
+“Look at this small girl, if money can’t buy love, then I wonder what it can buy,” she said and began to pull off her shoes.
 “I fell in love with your father the moment he bought me a shoe worth six thousand naira in 1990.”

-Sarafina nearly leaned across the center table with her fist.
+Sarafina nearly leaned across the center table and hit her with her fist.
 The primitive urge to turn her mother’s beautiful face into pulp surprised her.

-The weekend getaway at the Lagos oriental hotel was superb.
+The weekend getaway at the Lagos Oriental hotel was superb.
 It was the kind of treat, Mmayen had not imagined.
-She glared at him once and suddenly felt peace like a joy river.
+She stared at him once and suddenly felt peace like a river.

 “You’re beautiful,” Kenechukwu whispered, taking her wine glass and placing it beside his own.